Chriscbr/search-reminders/README.md

 - Consider adding some kind of different background, or accent of some kind using CSS to distinguish extension information from regular Google search results
+- Should automatically lowercase keywords that are added to a saved item
+- Consider combining ReminderMap, ReminderURLMap, and KeywordMap into some general object that can be referred to, since in most cases they act as a general entity where all should be updated together, etc.

 ## Project structure